The Collaborative Trust is committed to assisting the healthy development of young people, through:

 Director & Research and Evaluation Manager

 Ria Schroder – (PhD) completed her PhD at the University of Canterbury in 2004 and since that time has been an active member of the Collaborative team.
 In September 2012 Ria was employed as the Research and Evaluation Manager for the Collaborative Trust and in 2017 took up the role as Director of the Trust.
 Ria is also a Research Fellow at the National Addiction Centre, University of Otago, Christchurch.
-She has undertaken and supervised a number of research and evaluation studies in the area of youth health and development and she has a particular interest in youth substance use and addiction, sexual health and positive youth development.
+She has undertaken and supervised a number of research and evaluation projects in the area of youth health and development and she has a particular interest in youth substance use and addiction, sexual health and positive youth development.
 Ria is primarily a qualitative researcher but also has some experience doing quantitative research.
 In her role as Research and Evaluation Manager Ria overseas the research and evaluation operations of the Collaborative Trust.

 Dr Sue Bagshaw